-The fund is invested mainly in financial instruments selected by the management company.
-The performance of these instruments depends on the evolution and fluctuations of the market.

-The risk profile of the fund is suitable for an investment horizon of over 3 years.
+The fund is invested in the Carmignac Investissement fund and in financial instruments selected by the Management Company.
+The performance of these funds and financial instruments depends on the evolution and fluctuations of the markets.
+The risk profile of the fund is suitable for an investment horizon of over 5 years.